-Some eminent doctors recognise the importance of this element, but the majority of the medical profession ignore its existance, will never recommend supplementing with it and would prefer to prescribe a drug instead of using it to treat the above serious and sometimes life threatening conditions.
-What’s more, the majority of medical professionals do not recommend this nutrient to their patients, despite its proven protective capabilities, to avoid the onset of these dangerous diseases in later life.
+Some eminent doctors recognise the importance of this element, but the majority of the medical profession ignore its existance.
+They will not recommend supplementing with it and would prefer to prescribe a drug.
+What’s more, the majority of medical professionals do not recommend this nutrient to their patients.
+This despite its proven protective capabilities, to avoid the onset of dangerous diseases in later life.

 The ignored silver bullet

 This is a silver bullet that is being ignored by many, but thankfully not by all of the medical community.
 Some of our medical doctors who are or have been practicing allopathic medicine have turned to naturopathic treatments.
-They advocate treating with natural vitamins and minerals in preference to pharmaceutical drugs if they know that the natural treatment is more remedial.
+They advocate treating with natural vitamins and minerals in preference to pharmaceutical drugs.
+As long as they know that the natural treatment is more remedial.
 They use drugs as a last resort and not in preference to a natural solution.

 All the above conditions and diseases have been exacerbated or caused by a mineral deficiency.
 That mineral is Magnesium (Mg).
 Stress is the biggest depleter of Mg and unfortunately, we are all under all kinds of stress.

 There is also a medical myth that many people, particularly women, are deficient in Ca. This is believed by many doctors and medical practioners alike.
-Consequently the public consume Ca supplements to excess, wrongly thinking that the more they consume the better.
-In fact, they are seriously damaging their health giving their bodies a toxic overload of this vital, but overly consumed mineral.
+Consequently the public consume Ca supplements to excess.
+They wrongly think that the more they consume the better.
+In fact, they are seriously damaging their health with a toxic overload of this vital, but overly consumed mineral.

 A fine balance

-Mg and Ca are in a constant dance and should be taken into the body in equal measures, a ratio of 1:1 being the target for the best balance.
-In this day and age, with our junk diet and all the crap food, sugary cakes and biscuits and artificially sweetened sodas, it is nearly always Mg that is low which in turn gives the body a toxic overload of Ca by default.
+Mg and Ca are in a constant dance and should be taken into the body in equal measures.
+A ratio of 1:1 is the target for the best balance.
+Our diet and all the junk food, sugary cakes and biscuits and sodas, is nearly always low in Mg.
+In turn, this gives the body a toxic overload of Ca by default.
 Mg resides in our cells whereas Ca should reside outside of our cells.
 Without the control of Mg, Ca floods our cells and unless ushered out in double quick time by Mg, the cell will start to die.

-- The prime cause of a Mg deficiency is stress.
 Stress comes in all forms such as emotional stress, like relationships, financial worries, work related issues, food related stress like junk food and sugary drinks devoid of nutrition, environmental stress like exposure to toxins and pharmaceutical drugs.
 The body has to deal with all of these stressors and to cope, it uses up massive amounts of Mg.
-You can include physical stress like exercise and working out too and the stress of having a disease or condition which puts the body under constant Mg depleting stress on a daily basis.
+You can include physical stress like exercise and working out too.
+A disease or condition puts the body under constant Mg depleting stress on a daily basis.